Hodapp87/curlnoise/README.md

 - Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file.
 - REPL - run `(require 'quil_perlin.core)`.

+`lein cljsbuild once optimized` for minified/optimized code.
+This might be obvious to experienced lein users, but not to me.

 ## Demo

 See